Time to dig out the winter woollies: Minus temperatures and bitterly cold gales forecast

 It might be time to dig the thermals out as many parts of the country are expected to hit minus temperatures and bitterly cold gales are forecast.

-Southerly gales are due to hit eastern coastal areas today and tomorrow, with strong wind watches in place for the Hawkes Bay and Gisborne, Marlborough, Wellington and Wairarapa, and Canterbury from Banks Peninsula northwards.
+Southerly gales are due to hit eastern coastal areas today and tomorrow.
+Strong wind watches are in place for the Hawkes Bay and Gisborne, Marlborough, Wellington and Wairarapa, and Canterbury from Banks Peninsula northwards.

-MetService meteorologist Brian Mercer said the entire country is experiencing a cold southerly airflow.
+MetService meteorologist Brian Mercer said the entire country was experiencing a cold southerly airflow.

 "From about 11am this morning we are expecting southerly winds to approach severe gales at times," he said.